Combinatorial decision-making driven by multicomponent surface condensates

 \subsubsection{Grand Canonical ($\mu VT$) moves}

-Starting from a selected collection of positions: \begin{itemize} \item For a position $\mathbf{p}$ with current species $i$, propose one of the free (unclamped) species as new species $j$. \item Compute the combined energy change $\Delta H$ and chemical‐potential difference $\Delta\mu$, then accept with probability
+Starting from a selected collection of positions: \begin{itemize} \item For a position $\mathbf{p}$ with current species $i$, propose one of the free (unclamped) species as new species $j$. \item Compute the combined energy change $\Delta H$ that includes both interaction energies and the chemical‐potential difference, then accept with probability

 \item If accepted and the original species is unclamped, update the site to species $j$; otherwise leave it unchanged. \end{itemize}